What Does CCPA Stand for and What Does It Mean for Business?

 The CCPA defines personal information as any information that “identifies, relates to, describes, is capable of being associated with, or could reasonably be linked, directly or indirectly, with a particular consumer or household.”

 For companies which do not meet one of the three requirements above, CCPA compliance does not apply and their privacy requirements for Californians remain unchanged.

-A survey of 625 businesses owners and company executives found that at least a 34% of respondents didn’t know if CCPA affected them, while another 22% claimed to “not care.”
+A survey of 625 business owners and company executives found that at least a 34% of respondents didn’t know if CCPA affected them, while another 22% claimed to “not care.”

-SMBs which are on the path towards GDPR compliance will find CCPA compliance slightly easier, even though the latter has a broader scope.
+SMBs which are on the path towards or already are GDPR-compliant will find CCPA compliance slightly easier, even though the latter has a broader scope.

 - Updating privacy notices and policies.
 The CCPA requires consumer explicit notification of the company’s intent to collect and sell information “at or before the point of collection.”
 This notice must include what information is collected and why.

 - Updating data inventory with new classifications.
 Data stored on the backend must include records of the information’s sale, transferal to third parties, time of collection and sale, plus indication if the information is covered by HIPAA or another data privacy law.